inveniosoftware/invenio/docs/installation/installation-detailed.rst

    :end-before: # sphinxdoc-create-virtual-environment-end
    :literal:

-We continue by installing Invenio v3.0 base package and most of its available modules (by using option ``full`` as opposed to using option ``minimal``) from
+We continue by installing Invenio v3.0 Integrated Library System flavour demo site from PyPI:
-PyPI:

 .. include:: ../../scripts/create-instance.sh
    :start-after: # sphinxdoc-install-invenio-full-begin
    :end-before: # sphinxdoc-install-invenio-full-end
-   :literal:

-We can now create a new Invenio instance:

-.. include:: ../../scripts/create-instance.sh
-   :start-after: # sphinxdoc-create-instance-begin
-   :end-before: # sphinxdoc-create-instance-end
-   :literal:

-We can now install the newly created instance by means of provided ``setup.py``
-script:

-.. include:: ../../scripts/create-instance.sh
-   :start-after: # sphinxdoc-install-instance-begin
-   :end-before: # sphinxdoc-install-instance-end
    :literal:

 Let's briefly customise our instance with respect to the location of the